 Every step can be skipped.
 None of them can be skipped without re-entering the 78 percent failure bucket.

-Do we really need internal AI Builders?
-Can't consultants do this?
+Do enterprises need internal AI Builders, or can consultants do this?

 Consultants can ship the first build.
 They cannot ship the next five.
 Zero organizations have closed the Build Gap without designated internal Builders.
 Not because consultants are bad, but because AI capability is infrastructure.
 You do not outsource infrastructure and expect it to compound.